apptainer/apptainer-userdocs/quick_start.rst

 .. code::

-   $ singularity build ubuntu.sif library://ubuntu
+   $ apptainer build ubuntu.sif library://ubuntu

-   $ singularity build lolcow.sif docker://sylabsio/lolcow
+   $ apptainer build lolcow.sif docker://sylabsio/lolcow

 Unlike ``pull``, ``build`` will convert your image to the latest {Singularity} image format after downloading it. ``build`` is like a